 In 2006, Chandra was invited to a workshop that introduced him to the idea of storycentric communication.
 At first he was highly skeptical of this new approach, but he soon became convicted that storycentric methods of learning were more appropriate than literacy-based learning for his people.
 So instead of teaching them through lectures and systematic theology, he began to incorporate biblical stories, drama, and traditional music.

 The results were dramatic!
 People responded to the storycentric methods beyond Chandra’s imagination.
-Since 2007, the ministry he leads has planted more than 860 house churches throughout Odisha.
+Since 2007, the ministry he leads has planted more than 860 house churches.

 However, Chandra’s story doesn’t stop there.
-After the people of Odisha had responded to the gospel and house churches were launched, many congregations struggled due to the shortage of good leaders.
+After the people had responded to the gospel and house churches were launched, many congregations struggled due to the shortage of good leaders.
 Some of the churches even closed.
 Chandra realized he needed help.
 “How do I provide the leadership that is so crucial for these new believers and their churches?
-How do I develop effective Christ-centered leaders in the storycentric villagers and urban centers of Odisha?”
+How do I develop effective Christ-centered leaders in the storycentric villagers?”

 That is when Freedom to Lead International met Chandra.
 Since then Chandra has grown as a leader.
 He has also developed other Christ-centered leaders, and his ministry has blossomed in new and exciting ways.
 Chandra’s experience highlights a rising phenomenon among ministry leaders who are employing storycentric communication to reach people.